All Episodes

 Gave them Geneva Convention protections when they don't qualify for it.

-Because this is this the Democrats of the left told us that that we we we had to change our evil ways in the way we were dealing with our prisoners, enemy combatants, guests.
+I'm sure that they're getting it because the Democrats at the left told us that we had to change our evil ways in the way we were dealing with our prisoners, enemy combatants, guests.

 Because if we didn't, then there would be hell to pay.

-Uh I got um I got a fascinating letter today.
+I got a fascinating letter today.

-Sitting here minding my own business, bothering no one, which is usually the case when you're doing show prep.
+Sitting here minding my own business, bothering no one, which is usually the case when you're doing a show prep.

-Letters dated, it's from Congress of the United States.
+The letter's dated, it's from Congress of the United States.

-It's it's dated April 12th, 2007.
+It's dated April 12th, 2007.

 This is how long it takes mail to get to me, by the way, folks.

-This is uh May 14th.
+This is May 14th.

 Mr. Rush Limbaugh, Washington Speakers Bureau, Alexandria, Virginia.

-That's the first thing that caught my eye, because I'm not registered with the Washington Speakers Bureau.
+That's the first thing that caught my eye because I'm not registered with the Washington Speakers Bureau.

 I don't need an agent or a bureau to get me invitations to do speeches.